yamanadamnor/mern-test-api/README.md

 # rest-api
-This is an REST api meant for resting
+This is an REST api meant for testing

+## Documentation